linode/docs/docs/platform/manager/using-the-linode-shell-lish/index.md

 ### Toronto

-These are the fingerprints for the Lish gateway in our Tokyo2 data center (lish-tokyo2.linode.com):
+These are the fingerprints for the Lish gateway in our Toronto data center (lish-tor1.linode.com):

     RSA 4a:d9:fb:43:b8:0e:7f:fd:d3:cd:fc:87:06:61:51:df
     ECDSA SHA256:iAWnqR3XYcooliTQ7W1tiMmjsA4k1WJVItvLz4lUxQE